Marines and military service members can take advantage of certain benefits when it comes to auto insurance.

 If your vehicle is over 10 years old or worth less than $4,000, you should consider dropping collision and comprehensive coverage.
 Because these coverage options are not required by state law and only protect the physical integrity of your vehicle, they are often not encouraged for an older vehicle.
 Mainly, the payout you would receive is not worth the premium it costs to insure.
 If you're unsure of the value of your vehicle, use NADA online and Kelley Blue Book.

 Keep all your insurance policies within one company!
 By bundling your home or renters insurance and your auto insurance, you could save hundreds on both policies.
+Learn more about the best home and auto insurance bundles.

 Some auto insurers offer life insurance either directly or through a subsidiary.
-If they do, this will usually give you multi-policy as well.
+If they do, this will usually give you multi-policy discount as well.